Login

 Kids can join at any time of the year.
 Please contact the Den Leader below based on the grade of your child to register, ask questions, or check out a meeting.
 Annual dues are coming soon, which goes toward the cost of BSA registration, a subscription to Boys Life magazine, and Pack expenses.

-Tigers (1st grade): Nic Gomes, itisnic@gmail.com
+Tigers (1st Grade): Tim Henry, germech53@gmail.com

-Bears (3rd grade): Bill Snook, wsnook22@gmail.com and Nicholas Lias, nicholasblias@yahoo.com and Garett Shiner, gshiner@gmail.com
+Webelos (4th grade): Bill Snook, wsnook22@gmail.com and Nicholas Lias, nicholasblias@yahoo.com and Garett Shiner, gshiner@gmail.com

 Cubmaster (Pack): cubmaster@merioncubpack71.org